Mercury-Atlas 9: In-orbit activities

 During the flight Cooper reported that he could see roads, rivers, small villages, and even individual houses if the lighting and background conditions were right.
-This was later confirmed by the two-person Gemini crews that later flew (which included Cooper).
+This was later confirmed by the two-person Gemini crews (which included Cooper).
 Cooper slept intermittently the next six hours, during orbits 10 through 13.
 He woke from time to time and took more pictures, taped status reports, and kept adjusting his spacesuit temperature control which kept getting too hot or too cold.

 On his fourteenth orbit, Cooper took an assessment of the spacecraft condition.
 The oxygen supply was sufficient.
 The peroxide fuel for attitude control was 69 percent in the automatic tank and 95 percent in the manual one.
 On the fifteenth orbit, he spent most of the time calibrating equipment and synchronizing clocks.

 When he entered night on the sixteenth orbit, Cooper pitched the spacecraft to slowly follow the plane of the ecliptic.
 Through the spacecraft window he viewed the zodiacal light and night airglow layer.
 He took pictures of these two "dim light" phenomena from Zanzibar, across the Earth's nightside, to Canton Island.
 The pictures were later found to have been overexposed, but they still contained valuable data.
 Cooper obtained photographs of North Africa, the Arabian peninsula, and eastern India, Burma, and the Himalaya region, as well as a few images of the Pacific and Indian Ocean.

-Worldwide weather conditions during the flight were extremely favorable with most of the regions of the Earth the spacecraft passed over dominated by high pressure zones--in the three previous flights, only the Western Sahara and Southwestern United States were reliably cloudless.
-Nonetheless, haze and air pollution impeded visibility for Cooper--despite passing over Los Angeles and Calcutta, he could see neither city due to smog.
+Worldwide weather conditions during the flight were extremely favorable with most of the regions of the Earth the spacecraft passed over dominated by high pressure zones—in the three previous flights, only the Western Sahara and Southwestern United States were reliably cloudless.
+Nonetheless, haze and air pollution impeded visibility for Cooper—despite passing over Los Angeles and Calcutta, he could see neither city due to smog.

 At the start of the 17th orbit while crossing Cape Canaveral, Florida, Cooper transmitted slow scan black and white television pictures to Mercury Control.
 The picture showed a ghostly image of the astronaut.
 In the murky picture, a helmet and hoses could be seen.
 It was the first time an American astronaut had sent back television images from space.

 On the 17th and 18th orbits, Cooper took infrared weather photos and moonset Earth-limb pictures.
 He also resumed Geiger counter measurements of radiation.
 He sang during orbits 18 and 19, and marveled at the greenery of Earth.
 It was nearing 30 hours since liftoff.